About bladder cancer

 Bladder cancer is the fourth most common cancer, excluding skin cancers, among men and the tenth most common cancer among women in New York State.
-About 3,700 men and 1,300 women in New York State are diagnosed with bladder cancer each year.
-Annually, about 600 men and 300 women in New York State die from this disease.
+Over 3,700 men and about 1,300 women in New York State are diagnosed with bladder cancer each year.
+Annually, almost 700 men and about 300 women in New York State die from this disease.
 It is estimated that one in 25 men and one in 85 women will be diagnosed with bladder cancer sometime during their lives.

 Who gets bladder cancer?

 Bladder cancer is more common in older people.
 In New York State, more than 70% of people newly diagnosed with bladder cancer are age 65 and over.
 Bladder cancer occurs more than three times as often among men as among women in New York State, and more than twice as often in Whites as among Blacks.

 Bladder cancer is often diagnosed at an early stage, and survival is generally good.
 Reoccurrence of bladder cancer is also common.
 As a result, the prevalence of bladder cancer is high.

 What factors increase risk for developing bladder cancer?